gradle/gradle/design-docs/tooling-api-improvements.md

         <T> T getModel(HierarchicalElement element, Class<T> modelType) throws UnknownModelException;
     }

+Note: there is a breaking change here.

 ### Test cases

 - For all Gradle versions, can request the `GradleBuild` model via `ProjectConnection`.
 - Can request the `GradleBuild` model via a build action.
-- Can request a model for a given project.
+- Can request a model for a given project:
+    - A `BasicGradleProject` for the specified project, not the root.
+    - A `GradleProject` for the specified project, not the root.
+    - An `IdeaModule` for the specified project, not the root.
+    - An `EclipseProject` for the specified project, not the root.
 - Client receives decent feedback when
     - Requests a model from an unknown project.
     - Requests an unknown model.